BLiTz3R/revive-js-slider/README.md

 </html>
 ```

+A HTML file like this is already included for your convenience.

-### Configuration
+### Configuration settings

-Edit the config array as follows:
+If you want, you can edit the config array as follows:

 ```javascript
 [